prestancedesign/pingcrm-clojure/README.md

 # Ping CRM on Clojure

-A demo application built with Clojure to illustrate how [Inertia.js](https://inertiajs.com/) works.
+A demo application built with Clojure + ClojureScript to illustrate how [Inertia.js](https://inertiajs.com/) works.

 ![](screenshot.png)

-This is a port of the original [Ping CRM](https://github.com/inertiajs/pingcrm) written in Laravel/PHP to Clojure with Integrant, Ring, Reitit and next.jdbc.
+This is a port of the original [Ping CRM](https://github.com/inertiajs/pingcrm) written in Laravel/PHP + VueJS to Clojure with Integrant, Ring, Reitit, next.jdbc and
-For now the front-end come from the original demo written in Vue.js.
-A ClojureScript Reagent version is on the todo.
+ClojureScript Reagent.

 There is a hosted installation of this demo available at https://inertia.prestance-design.com/.